AdobeDocs/data-collection-apis/src/pages/getting-started/index.md

 1. Hit **Send**.

-In the response body, you should get a `200 OK`, indicating that data was successfully sent to the datastream.
-After approximately 30 minutes, you can log in to **Adobe Experience Platform** > **Datasets** to view all ingested and failed batches.
+If successful, the API returns a `200 OK` response, indicating that data was sent to the datastream.
+After approximately 30 minutes, you can log in to **Adobe Experience Platform** > **Datasets** to view all ingested batches.